 With all the tropical islands, you should at least book a snorkeling tour when you’re in The Philippines.
-The best place to book a tour is El Nido, in the beautiful Bacuit Archipel.
+Especially the El Nido island hopping tours are amazing!
+During these tours, you can explore the beautiful Bacuit Archipel.
 The tours will cost you about €20 including snorkeling equipment and lunch.
 You can also book similar tours in Port Barton, where they are about €12.
 Unfortunately, I had to skip those day tours, because of a tropical storm and a typhoon.

 However, one of the best tours in The Philippines is a multi-day tour from El Nido to Coron (or the other way around).
 This is also one of the most expensive tours you can take.
 For 5 days, 4 nights, including snorkel gear, food, drinks, guide, and sleeping on remote islands, you pay about €360.

 You can book this tour (or a similar one) with Buhay Isla (the company I used) or Tao.
 A big advantage of taking a tour like this is that you barely meet any other tourists.
 And the sunsets you’ll see are spectacular.

 A local SIM card